 Where to exchange money in Prague and how much?

 Learn where to exchange money in Prague and where not!
 If you come to Prague, it is always good to have some cash with you.
 Not much, Prague is a very card friendly city.
-However, just for your personal comfort and back up you should exchange at least a small portion of your budget to Czech Koruna / Czech Crown / CZK.
+However, just for your personal comfort and back up you should exchange at least a small portion of your budget to Czech Crown (CZK).
 You can either use a bank branded ATM or stop at a money exchange office.
 Just make sure you pick the right one.
 It is not always easy here.

 And who is writing this blog for you?
 I am Dana, Prague local.
 Besides designing and guiding my small-group tours, I also like writing about Prague.
-To prevent future visitors from the local tourist traps (there are so many!!!).
+To prevent future visitors from the local tourist traps.
 And changing money is definitely one of them.
 Hope this blog post saves you lot of money and nerves.

 Please feel free to drop me a line if you need further help or wish to see Prague with me – away from the crowds, silly souvenir shops and spots ripping tourists off: dana@praguebehindthescenes.com

-More info, tips and inspiration on my social channels:
+More info, tips and inspiration on my social profiles.

 Dana, owner and guide for Prague Behind The Scenes – small group tours and experiences.
 Author of this blog.